 If you’re ready to take your practice to the next level and deepen your understanding of Applied Functional Science®, it’s time to enroll in our 3DMAPS certification.
 Thankfully, even if you can’t travel to a live event, we offer 3DMAPS as an online course, so you can get the training you need from anywhere in the world.
 Our online courses provide more than eight hours of content, replicating our popular one-day live seminars.

 3DMAPS is approved through the FSBPT/ProCert, so you can earn the CEUs you need in over 30 states.

 Once certified, you’ll be able to screen your patients’ movements fully and take full advantage of the exciting remote training and assessment tools offered on the Gray Institute App.

 Gray Institute: Leading the Movement Science Industry for Over 40 Years

 At Gray Institute, we’ve been pioneering a person-centered, functional approach to movement for over 40 years.
-To learn more about how our approach, process, classes can transform your practice, please feel free to review our 3DMAPS course offerings, or to reach out to us directly using our simple online form.
+To learn more about how our approach, process, and classes can transform your practice, review our 3DMAPS course offerings, or reach out to us directly using our form below.

 We look forward to hearing from you!